 You might think of Haight Street as a must-see spot, the window into the Summer of Love and acid and Jerry and Manson and Janis!
-And it's true that you can see a crowded drum circle on Hippy Hill, shop at overpriced boutiques cashing in on the history, or even at the new Whole Foods that just opened!
+And it's true that you can see a crowded drum circle on Hippie Hill, shop at overpriced boutiques cashing in on the history, or even eat at the new Whole Foods that just opened!
 But then again, you can also not do any of that.
-Instead, go a few blocks east to the neighborhood of Lower Haight and get a drink at one of the beer-centric, slightly motorcycle punky bars that set the tone for the neighborhood.
+Instead, go a few blocks east to the neighborhood of Lower Haight and get a drink at one of the beer-centric, slightly motorcycle-punky bars that set the tone for the neighborhood.
 Molotov's was the site of the famous Google Glass incident, so don't wear your pair in there.
 Down the street, Toronado is a lively dive bar with an amazing selection on tap.
 And next door, Rosamunde has the best sausages in the city.
 Eat one there, or pick up some to go and walk to Duboce Park or Alamo Square Park (right next to the Painted Ladies/the Full House houses).

 The Mission is tricky for San Francisco natives.
 The district is ground zero of gentrification in the city—the traditionally Latino neighborhood hosted first punks and artists, which then led to yuppies, and finally to techies, who have priced out many of the Latino families and artists that made the neighborhood desirable in the first place.
-But, even as much of the culture is being forced out, the Mission still has the city's best food, bars, and our only pirate supply store.
-Grab a burrito (at Taqueria Cancún or El Farlito), and bring it to Dolores Park to eat and people watch at the perma-crowded grassy hangout.
+But, even as much of the culture is being forced out, the Mission still has the city's best food and bars, as well as our only pirate supply store.
+Grab a burrito (at Taqueria Cancún or El Farolito), and bring it to Dolores Park to eat and people watch at the perma-crowded grassy hangout.
 There are more cops patrolling than there used to be, but you can usually still brown-bag a beer, and you'll almost definitely be offered some sort of baked edible.
 If you need a pickup, grab a drink at Four Barrel Coffee, and go roaming through 826 Valencia, Dave Eggers's amazing pirate supply store and tutoring center.
 For daytime boozing, go hangout in Zeitgeist's giant backyard patio.

 Keep your eyes open while you walk around—the Mission is covered with incredible murals (make sure to see the one covering the Women's Building on 18th Street).
 Also, check out the Galería de la Raza on 24th Street and Bryant, which always has a free exhibition and hosts a bunch of events.
 People will tell you the Mission ain't what it used to be, and it's not, but it's still a highlight of the city.
 And hopefully, somehow, it will stay that way.